AndreasChristensen89/project-three-python/README.md

 add lucidchart for code logic

-Remember to add \n to input messages for deployment

 When installing pip I got the follow error-message:
 WARNING: You are using pip version 21.1.3; however, version 21.2.1 is available.
 You should consider upgrading via the '/home/gitpod/.pyenv/versions/3.8.11/bin/python3 -m pip install --upgrade pip' command.

 This has not been installed yet

-Remember to remove print statements from ask_for_choices elif

 Link to Google sheet:
 https://docs.google.com/spreadsheets/d/1VDhR8UUuAHAOBzgp_l9Ok1cZ5mcHgM7KnZ9ZBYMuL3M/edit?usp=sharing